vineet416/Credit_Card_Default_Prediction/README.md

 # Credit Card Default Prediction - ([App_Link](https://credit-card--default-prediction.streamlit.app/))

 A comprehensive machine learning project to predict credit card default payments using various classification algorithms.
-This project implements an end-to-end pipeline from data ingestion to model deployment using best practices in MLOps and software engineering.
+This project implements an end-to-end pipeline from data ingestion to model deployment using best practices in MLOps.

 ## 📋 Table of Contents
 - [Project Overview](#project-overview)